Whoop! The 2020 Advocate Academy Graduates

-The academy is an opportunity to develop a greater understanding of how decisions shaping your community are made and how to impact them positively.
-At the end of the program, graduates can tackle that needed sidewalk extension, safer crosswalk, protected bike lane, or park in need of some love in their neighborhood.
-Graduates also build lasting connections to other advocates – natural allies for future campaigns!
+The academy is an opportunity to develop a greater understanding of how decisions shaping your community happen and how best to impact them positively.
+At the end of the program, graduates are ready to tackle that needed sidewalk extension, safer crosswalk, protected bike lane, or neighborhood park in need of some love.
+Graduates also build lasting connections to other citizen advocates – natural allies for future campaigns.

-The Advocate Academy is an in-depth introduction to place-based advocacy.
+Norte started the Advocate Academy in 2018 and has seen 39 participants in three springtime sessions.
 The curriculum empowers participants to find and apply their voice.
-Graduates end the course as knowledgeable, confident, and capable leaders.
-The 2020 graduates will join 24 alumni from the 2018 and 2019 programs.
+Graduates end the program as knowledgeable, confident, and capable leaders.
 These are the leaders building stronger, better connected, and enjoyable neighborhoods and communities in the Grand Traverse region.

 - Problem Identification – Harnessing observation skills to identify and document issues constructively.